mrdshaggy/compare-timezones/README.md

-Project idei is to compare working hours in different timezones.
+Project idea is to compare working hours in different timezones.

 # vue-cli